SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## setthreadidentity

-Sets the executor's identity and capabilities matching that identity
+Sets the caller's identity, and capabilities matching that identity.

 ```luau
 function setthreadidentity(input: number): ()